Get the scoop on all the best Washington State Fair Discounts 2019, including ways to save on admission, concert tickets, rides, and more!

 - Keep an eye on the Fair website.
 Sometimes the Fair will offer special coupons or $5 parking specials.

 - Sounder Train.
 You can ride the Sounder to the Fair from King, Pierce, and Snohomish stations.
-I don’t see rates posted yet, but you might want to bookmark the Sound Transit page for more information.
+Please see this page for details on saving on your admission when you ride the Sounder.

-- Park far, far away….
-I’ll admit it.
+- Park far, far away… I’ll admit it.
 We’ve done this before when we’re feeling really cheap.
 We’ll park about 1/2 mile away and find street parking.
 This does exist, but be prepared for a serious hike.
-Last year we bummed a free parking spot off a friend of my husband’s who lives in walking distance of the Fair.
+Last year we bummed a free parking spot off a friend of my husband’s who lives within walking distance of the Fair.

 Whatever you do, do NOT park in the parking lot of a local business or something else that’s likely to get you towed!
 No good.
 Other ideas for saving on parking?